opendnssec/odslab/opendnssec-lab.md

         sudo ods-enforcer key list

-2. We will now enforce a key rollover.
+2. We will now force a key rollover.
 If a key rollover has been initiated then this command will be ignored:

         sudo ods-enforcer key rollover --zone groupX.odslab.se --keytype KSK